MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-overview.md

 ### Compute plane

 The compute plane provides computational resources to the cluster.
 It contains nodes running SQL Server on Linux pods.
 The pods in the compute plane are divided into [compute pools](concept-compute-pool.md) for specific processing tasks.
 A compute pool can act as a [PolyBase](../relational-databases/polybase/polybase-guide.md) scale-out group for distributed queries over different data sources—such as Oracle, MongoDB, or Teradata.
-It can also be configured to cache data returned from external queries.

 ### Data plane